neuro-inc/neuro-cli/python/README.md

 * _[neuro image ls](#neuro-image-ls)_: List user's images which are available for jobs.

 You will see here own and shared with you images
 * _[neuro image pull](#neuro-image-pull)_: Pull an image from platform registry.

 Remote image name must be URL with image:// scheme.
 Image names can contain tag.

-[1m[4mExamples[0m:
-  neuro image pull image:myimage neuro image pull image://myfriend/alpine:shared neuro image pull image://username/my-alpine:production alpine:from-registry
 * _[neuro image push](#neuro-image-push)_: Push an image to platform registry.

 Remote image must be URL with image:// scheme.
 Image names can contains tag.
 If tags not specified 'latest' will be used as value.

-[1m[4mExamples[0m:
-  neuro image push myimage
-  neuro image push alpine:latest image:my-alpine:production
-  neuro image push alpine image://myfriend/alpine:shared